Welcome to my comprehensive guide on how to punish a sub effectively.

 What punishment ISN’T for

 Right, before I get into the how and the what of submissive punishment, I want to cover why nots.
 That is, what punishment definitely isn’t for.
-These lists are by no means exhaustive, but should give an idea of the kind of thing to avoid.

 Punishment is not a way to address your sub…